Losing My Mind: Critical reception

-David Giles from Music Week constated that Minnelli is "brought back to life" by the Pet Shop Boys on the track.
+David Giles from Music Week stated that Minnelli is "brought back to life" by the Pet Shop Boys on the track.
 Edwin J. Bernard from Number One described the singer's cover version of "Losing My Mind" as "high energy".
 Joe Brown from The Washington Post wrote, "Minnelli utterly misses the song's irony and delicacy, playing it instead as if she's literally going nuts, complete with a mid-song electronic freak-out fugue and a spoken soliloquy, guaranteed to raise a camp clamor on the dance floor."
+When reviewing the single, Phil Cheeseman of Record Mirror wrote that "the Pet Shop Boys are people who understand exactly what pop music's about: nothing.
+That's why they are so good".

+More recently, theater scholar Jordan Schildcrout interpreted the song as a commentary on Minnelli's status as a celebrity in the late 1980s, writing: "I find it easy to imagine Liza singing, 'You said you loved me/Or were you just being kind?' not to any man (as depicted in the neo-noir video of the song), but to the audience and the entertainment industry that gave her a Tony, Oscar, and Emmy by the age of 27 and then dismissed her as a camp joke.
+That 27-year-old haunts 43-year-old Liza, just as the middle-aged characters in Follies are 'ghosted' by actors playing their younger selves."